parametric-completion/paco/README.md

 ## 🙏 Acknowledgements

 Part of our implementation is based on the [PoinTr](https://github.com/yuxumin/PoinTr) repository.
-We appreciate the authors for open-sourcing their great work.
+We thank the authors for open-sourcing their great work.